-- Aims: Poor management of P- and K-fertilizers can affect Nitrogen effect in rice grain yield and nutritional quality as the most limiting nutrient for rice production in second order lowland of Guinea savanna in West Africa.
-For development of best management - strategy of N, P and K fertilizers in this agro-ecosystem, the response surface curve of - rice to P- and K-fertilizer rates was assessed with the recommended rate of nitrogen. - 12 Study design: An agronomic trial including eleven (11) treatments in three replications - was laid out in a complete randomized blocks design. - 14 Place and duration of the study: During three successive cropping cycles of rice in - 2012, the study was conducted in M'be II valley of the Centre Cote d'Ivoire, a Guinea - 16 savanna zone. - 17 Methodology: Three rates of P- $Ca(H_2PO_4)2H_2O$ [30, 60 and 90 kgPha-1] as well as - three of K-KCl [25, 50 and 75kg Kha-1] and their recommended rates (13kgPha-1 and - 25kgKha-1) in the humid forest zone were the treatments.
-A total of 80kgNha-1(urea) was - 20 applied in three splits to each of the micro-plots except in the control including no - 21 fertilizer.
-The rice variety named NERICA L19 was transplanted. - 22 Results: The results showed a synergism between K- fertilizations and N-nutrition of rice - 23 likewise for P-fertilizer which has limited effect on K-nutrition. - 24 Conclusion:The rates of 80kgNha-1, 10kgPha-1 and 75kgKha-1 were recommended for - 25 the production of high grain yield and nutritional quality of rice.
-However, the increase of - the optimum dose of K was suggested for sustaining rice production in the studied agro- - 27 ecology.
+1 Research Paper 2 Rice Response to Phosphorus and Potassium in 3 Fluvisol of Second Order Lowland in a Guinea 4 Savanna Zone of Sub-Saharan Africa 5 6 ABSTRACT 7 8 9 10 11 Aims : Poor management of P- and K-fertilizers can affect Nitrogen effect in rice grain yield and nutritional quality as the most limiting nutrient for rice production in second order lowland of Guinea savanna in West Africa.
+For development of best management strategy of N, P and K fertilizers in this agro-ecosystem, the response surface curve of rice to P- and K-fertilizer rates was assessed with the recommended rate of nitrogen.
+12 13 Study design : An agronomic trial including eleven (11) treatments in three replications was laid out in a complete randomized blocks design.
+14 15 16 Place and duration of the study : During three successive cropping cycles of rice in 2012, the study was conducted in M'be II valley of the Centre Cote d'Ivoire, a Guinea savanna zone.
+17 18 19 20 21 Methodology : Three rates of P- $Ca(H_2PO_4)2H_2O$ [30, 60 and 90 kgPha -1 ] as well as three of K-KCI [25, 50 and 75kg Kha -1 ] and their recommended rates (13kgPha -1 and 25kgKha -1 ) in the humid forest zone were the treatments.
+A total of 80kgNha -1 (urea) was applied in three splits to each of the micro-plots except in the control including no fertilizer.
+The rice variety named NERICA L19 was transplanted.
+22 23 Results : The results showed a synergism between K- fertilizations and N-nutrition of rice likewise for P-fertilizer which has limited effect on K-nutrition.
+24 25 26 27 Conclusion : The rates of 10kgPha -1 and 75kgKha -1 were recommended for the production of high grain yield and nutritional quality of rice when applying 80kgNha -1 .
+However, further assessments of K and N were suggested for sustaining rice production in the studied agro-ecology.
 28 Keywords: Lowland rice, mineral nutrition, Fluvisol, phosphorus, potassium, synergism.
+29 1-INTRODUCTION 30 31 32 33 34 In West Africa and especially in Cote d'Ivoire, there is increasing of rice ( Oryza sativa L) importance as population principal food (56kg/person/year) whereas, the supplying depend on foreign rice importation for about half of the annual local need which account for about 683 671 tons ([1],[2]).
+The gap observed in local production is due to the predominance of rainfed rice cultivation (80%) with an average low yield of 1 tha -1 according to Audebert et al. [3].
+Therefore, the development of irrigated lowland rice with a higher potential yield [4] is required.
+For this purpose, the savanna zone extending over the 2/3 of the country [5] and including the most developed lowland [6] is an important potential ecology.
+However, the rice yield obtained in the lowlands in Cote d'Ivoire is still lower than the potential expected [2].